Upcoming Election Dates & Registration Deadlines

 Absentee Ballot Process

-You may vote by absentee ballot for any of the following reasons:
+You may vote by absentee ballot if you are:

-- You are on vacation or outside the county on Election Day
+- On vacation or outside the county on Election Day

-- You are a member of the Uniformed Services or Merchant Marine, and your spouse and dependents who reside with you are also eligible
+- A member of the Uniformed Services or Merchant Marine, and your spouse and dependents who reside with you are also eligible

-- You are, for reasons of employment, not able to vote on election day
+- For reasons of employment, not able to vote on election day

-- You are serving as a juror in state or federal court on election day
+- Serving as a juror in state or federal court on election day

-- You are admitted to the hospital as an emergency patient on the day of election or within a four-day period before the election
+- Admitted to the hospital as an emergency patient on the day of election or within a four-day period before the election

-- You are confined to a jail or pre-trial facility pending disposition of arrest or trail
+- Confined to a jail or pre-trial facility pending disposition of arrest or trail

-- You are a certified poll watcher, poll manager and county election official working on election day
+- Certified poll watcher, poll manager and county election official working on election day

-- You are a student attending school outside your county of residence or are a spouse or dependent of such a student
+- A student attending school outside your county of residence or are a spouse or dependent of such a student

-- You are a person serving with the American Red Cross or with the United Service Organizations who are attached to and serving with the Armed Forces outside your county of residence or a spouse or dependent of such a person
+- A person serving with the American Red Cross or with the United Service Organizations who are attached to and serving with the Armed Forces outside your county of residence or a spouse or dependent of such a person

-- You are a Government employee serving outside your county of residence on Election Day or a spouse or dependent of such a person
+- A Government employee serving outside your county of residence on Election Day or a spouse or dependent of such a person

-- You are a person with a death or funeral in the family within three days before the election
+- A person with a death or funeral in the family within three days before the election

-- You are a person attending to a sick or physically disabled person
+- A person attending to a sick or physically disabled person

 - A person who for religious reasons do not want to vote on a Saturday (for Presidential Primaries only)